On this page

 - Outline acceptable use of personal devices by staff and volunteers.

-- Review communication protocols regularly.
+- Review communication protocols once a year.
 Consider emerging services and technologies, such as disappearing message services.

 - Protect children’s privacy.
-Support them to limit the amount of information provided online.
+Support them to limit the amount of information they provide online.

-- Require service staff to do information security training to reduce the risk of phishing or malware.
+- Train staff about information security.
+Better understanding can reduce the risk of phishing or malware.

 - Uphold policies.
 Report breaches in line with complaints handling processes and the Code of Conduct.

-- Give contractors the Code of Conduct and Child Safe Environment Policy.
+- Give contractors your service Code of Conduct and Child Safety and Wellbeing policy (Child Safe Environment policy).

 - Make child safety a feature in legal contracts.
 The Victorian Government Common Funding Agreement has this as a standard.